Non-Thermal Break Aluminum Windows vs Thermal Break Windows

-This comparison guide helps buyers choose between thermal break and non-thermal aluminum windows by climate fit, comfort, condensation risk, budget, and real project requirements instead of making the decision on price alone.
+This comparison guide helps buyers choose between non-thermal break aluminum windows and thermal break systems by climate fit, comfort, condensation risk, budget, glass choice, and real export project requirements instead of making the decision on frame price alone.

 Comparison table